LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/string-immutability.rst

 .. index::
    pair: string; immutable

 If an object cannot be changed, we say that it is **immutable**.
-Strings are immutable, which means we cannot change the invidual characters within a given string.
+Strings are immutable, which means we cannot change the individual characters within a given string.
 While we can access individual characters using bracket notation, attempting to change individual characters simply does not work.

 .. admonition:: Example